DesignAInf/DAU-software-tool/DAU V3 DASHBOARD/README.md

 **Why it is scientifically interesting**
 The model makes it possible to test hypotheses about the selectivity of manipulation: the same Smartphone strategy does not have the same effect on all users.
 A high γ for the Smartphone (high precision, aggressive KPI-driven behavior) may accelerate dependency in the Anxious profile while also accelerating resistance in the Resistant profile — producing a boomerang effect in which aggressiveness generates churn rather than retention.

-Built on the same numpy-only Active Inference core as DAU v2, extended to 10 hidden states per agent, richer observation spaces, and a full statistical analysis pipeline.

 ---